djx06/djx06.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in an information science dual degree program jointly founded by University of Washington and Tsinghua University.
-My expected graduation date is March 2024.
-Before this master program, I got my B.S in Computer Science in Tsinghua University in 2021.
-I also got a B.A in Prodcut Design as a second degree.
+I am a PhD student in the ECE department at the University of Washington advised by Prof, Akshay Gadre and Prof. Shwetak Patel.
+I got my master's degree in an information science dual degree program jointly founded by the University of Washington and Tsinghua University in 2024.
+Before this master's program, I got my B.S. in Computer Science at Tsinghua University in 2021.
+I also got a B.A. in Product Design as a second degree.

-My research interests lay in ubiqitous computing, health sensing, and using language model to facilitate sensing.
-Specifically, I am doing research in acoustic ranging, microgesture sensing and using language model to assist language learning at Ubicomp Lab at University of Washington and Pervasive HCI Lab at Tsinghua University.
+My research interests lie in ubiquitous computing, wireless sensing, and human-centered AI.
+Specifically, I am doing research in attention-guided personalized LLM prompts, gesture sensing, and acoustic ranging at the Ubicomp Lab at the University of Washington and the Pervasive HCI Lab at Tsinghua University.

 <img src='/images/experience.png'>